fraher/humanloop_primer/README.md

 ## Introduction

-This repository demonstrates the use of Humanloop for managing AI model evaluations, extracting specific information, and comparing model performance on different tasks.
+This repository demonstrates the use of HumanLoop for managing AI model evaluations, extracting specific information, and comparing model performance on different tasks.
 The evaluations are designed to provide insights into how well the models understand and generate content based on specific templates and datasets.
 Please note, this repo only uses the Free Tier, so no custom evaluations could be used, though an example has been added to the "evaluators" folder slightly modifying the demo version.

 ## Prerequisites